Housing Sign-Up FAQs

 Can I get out of the contract if I later decide I want to move off-campus?

 No. The contract you are signing is a binding, legal document, so we do not release students to make other housing arrangements.
-You will be financially responsible for the terms of your contract for the next academic year.
+You will be financially responsible for the terms of your University Housing Contract for the next academic year.

 What if I need special housing or ADA accommodations?